sempiedram/ACP1/analysis3.md

 The format they will have is: <variable_name>0<variable_value>0<...>, where variable_name is the name of the variable, and variable_value is it's value.
 Both are C-style strings (represented by the zeroes).
 For each variable defined there would be one such pair of strings in variables_space.

+The end of the variables is where there are two or more zeroes next to each other.

 The algorithm to set a variable is:

 1. Remove any previous definition, if it exists.